Floorp-Projects/Floorp/browser/components/storybook/docs/README.storybook.stories.md

 ./mach run http://localhost:5703/
 ```

-although with these options SVG context-properties won't be enabled, so what's
+although with this option certain prefs won't be enabled, so what's displayed in
-displayed in Storybook may not exactly reflect how components will look when
-used in Firefox.
+Storybook may not exactly reflect how components will look when used in Firefox.

 ### Personal npm